sosercodes/spring-postgres-jpa-onetomany/README.md

 ## Documenting our REST API using OpenAPI 3.0

-Springdoc-openapi is a popular library for automatically generating OpenAPI 3 documentation for Spring Boot applications.
+Springdoc-OpenAPI is a popular library for automatically generating OpenAPI 3 documentation for Spring Boot applications.

-To use springdoc-openapi add the following dependency:
+In order to use springdoc-openapi this project adds the following dependency:

 ```xml
 <dependency>